ps258/tyk-sandbox/README.md

 # tyk-sandbox

-# Quickly create a sandbox image that can be used to run different versions of tyk.
+# Quickly create a sandbox image that runs a specific version of tyk.

 Should be really simple to get started on Linux and MacOS